GMNGjoy/FS22_BandsawMill/README.md

 This mod is PC-only due to a script (that is similar to the same script that Giants uses) to map the `$pdlc` path to where you have installed your dlc's.
 Ideally, this could be all platforms, if that script was included the basegame.

-...and making "prefab walls" from a bandsaw mill is just plain unrealisitc.
+... and the other reason I didn't like using the shed-mill thing that was included in the Platinum Edition - if you have a bandsaw mill - you're not going to be making "prefab walls"... that's just plain unrealisitc.
 Shame on you, Giants!

 ## Description from the ModDesc